-- II.
-Proofs of Compliance - Observation of secure area with limited access.
+• Observation of secure area with limited access.

 Courthouse policy does not have to be in writing.

 A written directive addresses equipment used for court security to include availability, readiness, and secure storage.

 - Written directive addressing elements of the standard.
 (Qty initial: 1) (Qty Reaccred: 1) - Observation of availability, readiness, and secure storage.